 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2023, our system was in compliance with applicable State drinking water operating and reporting requirements.
+During 2024 our system met all monitoring or reporting requirements.